emeraldhost/documentation/en/gameserver/minecraft-bedrock-edition/commands/use-tp-command.md

 description: Minecraft Bedrock Edition Tp Command - Step-by-step guide to teleporting on your server.
 ---

-## How do I use the teleport command in Minecraft Bedrock Edition in-game chat and console?
+# How do I use the teleport command in Minecraft Bedrock Edition in-game chat and console?

-## Use teleport commands in the in-game chat:
+## Use teleport commands in the in-game chat

 ::: warning Attention
 Make sure you have the necessary rights to execute the command!<!-- Here you can find instructions on how to give yourself OP rights: [Instructions](../op-rights-give.md)-->